Products, Services, and Data

 Rails with Trails

-Currently across the nation, there are an estimated 2,032 open Rails with Trails routes, for a total of 22,753 miles.
-Within Idaho, 22 Rails with Trails routes exist, covering 437 miles.
+Currently there are an estimated 2,147 open Rail-Trails in the US, for a total of 24,129 miles.
+Within Idaho, 24 Rail-Trails exist, covering 462 miles.
 However, few are in southwest Idaho.

 Through the COMPASS Rails with Trail Workgroup, planners, elected officials, business owners, active transportation advocates, police officers, health professionals, and other members of the community are exploring the potential of a dedicated, off-street, low-stress, bicycle and pedestrian route along the Union Pacific Boise spur line (the Boise Cutoff).

 In addition to connecting the Treasure Valley, this Rails with Trail route encourages a healthy community, provides transportation choices for local residents, promotes safety by limiting interactions with vehicular traffic, and contributes to economic development and tourism along the line.
-For example, a 2006 Outdoor Industry Foundation study found that “Active Outdoor Recreation” contributes $730 billion annually to the U.S. economy, supports 6.5 million jobs, and generates $88 billion in annual state and national tax revenue.
+For example, a 2017 Outdoor Industry Foundation study found that “Active Outdoor Recreation” contributes $887 billion in consumer spending annually, supports 7.6 million jobs, and generates $65.3 billion in federal tax revenue and $59.2 billion in state and local tax revenue.

-As this effort continues, next steps include completing a Rails with Trails Development Cost Study to estimate cost of trail development along the Boise Cutoff rail corridor, and identify barriers associated with trail development.
+The Rails with Trails Feasibility and Probable Cost Study was completed in September 2019 to estimate cost of trail development along the Boise Cutoff rail corridor, and identify barriers associated with trail development.
 This will prepare the region to work with Union Pacific on a preferred right of way alignment, finalize the design, and secure funding.

 How does active transportation help fulfill Communities in Motion goals?
 Learn more here.